 The Deconstructed Dog Walk

-We know that the body produces cortisol and adrenaline under stress and that it takes time for this to subside.
-How long is a matter of debate - estimates range from hours to days to over a week -but what is not disputed is that continuous or regular stress leads to a situation where those hormones are always elevated, which is bad for health.
-So we want to make sure that our dog is not put under significant stress on a daily basis.
+We know that when we feel threatened the body produces first adrenaline and if the threat continues, cortisol, which can take time to subside.
+With no further stress, this leaves the system within hours but repeated stress leads to a situation where cortisol levels are always elevated, which is bad for health.
+So we want to make sure that our dog is not put under repeated stress on a daily basis.

 The problem comes when our dog is not one of those “many dogs”.
 When our dog is fearful of other dogs or unknown people, then the standard dog walk can feel like a nightmare.
 Yet many still try to use this model to provide for their fearful dog’s needs.
-Worse - they load the model with yet another function: rehabilitation training.
-Not only are they trying to provide exercise, play, stimulation, companionship and all that, but they are trying to help their dog feel better about the things they are scared of as well.
+Worse, they load the model with yet another function: rehabilitation training.
+Now, not only are they trying to provide exercise, play, stimulation, companionship and all that, but they are trying to help their dog feel better about the things they are scared of as well.